Removing paint from wood/wooden furniture

 Water-based paint-fresh stain

-For water-based paint, stains use water and a cloth to wipe it off while still fresh.
+For water-based paint stains on wood surfaces, use water and a cloth to wipe it off while still fresh.
 If it doesn’t want to come off, use a cloth soaked with denatured alcohol instead.
 That should do the trick.
 Use gloves and eye protection as well as a respirator.

 Oil based paint-fresh stain